Yellowstone Lower Loop: Itinerary, Map, and 10 Best Stops

 Where should I stay to drive Yellowstone’s Lower Loop?

 You can drive Yellowstone’s Lower Loop regardless of where you stay within or outside of the park.
-And since you’ll want to drive Yellowstone’s Upper Loop during your trip as well, it’s generally best take in more than just your proximity to Yellowstone Lower Loop when thinking about where to stay.
+And since you’ll likely want to drive Yellowstone’s Upper Loop during your trip as well, it’s helpful to think about being either centrally located in the park as a whole… or located closest to whatever is at the top of your trip wish-list.

-Our recommendation for the best experience of Yellowstone’s Lower Loop is to stay in either Canyon Village or Old Faithful.
-We’re partial to Canyon Village because it’s arguably the most centrally located area in the entire park—sitting on both Yellowstone’s Lower Loop and Upper Loop— is close to Hayden Valley, a great spot for wildlife watching (which is something we personally love doing in Yellowstone).
-However, Old Faithful is closer to the Grand Prismatic Spring—and Grand Teton National Park if you’re planning to visit both in one trip—so you can’t go wrong either way.
+RTL Tip: If you’re picking between Canyon Village and Old Faithful, we’re partial to Canyon Village because it’s arguably the most centrally located area in the entire park.
+It sits on both Yellowstone’s Lower and Upper Loops, plus is close to Hayden Valley, another great spot for wildlife watching.
+That said, Old Faithful is closer to the Grand Prismatic Spring and Grand Teton National Park (if you’re planning to visit both in one trip).
+So, you can’t go wrong either way!

 10 Best Things to Do and See Along the Yellowstone Lower Loop

-Here are ten of the best overlooks, hikes, and places to stop along Yellowstone’s Lower Loop.
+Here are ten of the best places to stop along Yellowstone’s Lower Loop.
 We’re sharing these as though you’re driving clockwise from Canyon Village, so it’s easier to follow along.
-(We designate our favorite stops with asterisks.)

 1. The Grand Canyon of the Yellowstone (Artist Point and Brink of the Lower Falls)*